 The journey to Shaharut is part of the story, traveling through the timeless landscape steeped in history.
 Flights from Tel Aviv to Eilat are 50 minutes, followed by 45 minutes transfer to the resort from new international airport, Ramon.
 Currently under development, the airport will serve domestic flights and major carriers from key European markets.
 Driving from Tel Aviv or Jerusalem takes around three-and-a-half hours or three hours from Petra in neighboring Jordan.

-Six Senses Shaharut looks forward to welcoming guests to the desert from late 2018 onward.
+Six Senses Shaharut looks forward to welcoming guests to the desert from late summer 2019 onward.

 Six Senses Shaharut is artfully integrated into the desert topography preserving the natural terrain.